-The Cape Town Red City Tour bus will take you to the oldest surviving colonial building in South Africa, The Castle of Good Hope.
+The Cape Town Red City Tour's free Yellow Downtown Tour bus will take you to the oldest surviving colonial building in South Africa, The Castle of Good Hope.
 The Castle was built between 1666 and 1679 by Jan van Riebeeck of the Dutch East India Company (VOC) as a maritime replenishment station and a defensive fort against unwanted visitors and even the unpredictable Cape Town weather at times.

 › Discover why the Castle of Good Hope was built

 › Learn the names of the five points of the Cape Castle

 › Understand why it was built on that exact location

 In 1664 there were renewed rumours of war between Britain and the Netherlands and they feared a British attack on the Cape.
 Zacharias Wagenaer was instructed to build a five-pointed stone castle - the “Kasteel de Goede Hoop”.
 The Castle was planned from a central point with five bastions, named after the main titles of Willem, the Prince of Orange.
 The Western bastion was named Leerdam, followed in clockwise order by Buuren, Catzenellenbogen, Nassau and Oranje.

 Although today the Castle is far away from the sea, it was originally built on the beach, Strand Street - translated as "Beach Street", which passes the structure.
 The area where the Cape Town station now stands was originally under the ocean and has been built on land reclaimed over the years so that today the ocean is a couple of kilometres distant.
 The links between each of these historic locations can be clearly seen on Cape Town maps, creating a greater picture of Cape Town from years past.